iangilman/js-toys/animation/README.md

 1. Open index.html in your browser and use the menu in the upper-left of the page to select your module for viewing.

 Once you have a module in a state you like, send me a pull request, or email the code to ian@iangilman.com, and I'll add it to this repository!

-# To do

-* Smarter load (don't load if already loaded, destroy old one, etc.)
-* Destroy method for modules

 # Animation ideas